Introduction to Home Down Payments

 Interpreting the Result

-The result message is meant to answer three separate questions.
+The result message is meant to answer three separate questions for a home down payment plan.
 First, how much cash is required for the down payment itself?
 Second, after accounting for what you already have, how much more do you need?
 Third, if you continue saving at your current pace, how long might it take to reach that target?
 Reading the result in that order can help you decide whether your goal is already within reach or whether you need to adjust your plan.

 If the remaining amount is zero, that means your current savings already cover the down payment target entered into the calculator.
 That does not necessarily mean you are fully ready to buy, because you may still need money for closing costs, inspections, moving expenses, prepaid taxes, insurance, and reserves.
 Still, it is a strong sign that your down payment goal itself has been met.